nikhil200603/Projects/README.md

 ### Steps to Set Up the Project for Deploying in AWS Lambda:

-# Alternatively, you can optionally pull the aws_lambda branch and start directly from step 6.
+# Alternatively, you can pull the aws_lambda branch and start directly from step 6.

 1. Move the main.py file from the app directory to the project directory.